DimABSA/DimABSA2026/README.md

 ## Track A: DimABSA

 This track extends traditional ABSA tasks by replacing categorical sentiment labels with real-valued VA scores, enabling more nuanced analysis of opinions tied to aspects.
-We have 3 subtasks under this track:
+We have three subtasks under this track:

 - **Subtask 1: Dimensional Aspect Sentiment Regression (DimASR).**
   Given a text and one or more aspects, predict a real-valued VA score for each aspect.
 This extends Aspect Sentiment Classification (ASC) [Pontiki et al., 2014; 2015; 2016].